-- d. assigning a pseudonym or a number to a child victim in cases of sexual offences, in which case the full name and date of birth of the child shall be revealed to the accused for the preparation of their defence.
-In other cases, a pseudonym may be assigned as per request of the parties; - e. avoiding exposure to the accused by using screens or single visibility mirror; - f. through examination in another place, transmitted simultaneously to the courtroom by means of video link; through a qualified and suitable facilitator, such as, but not limited to, an interpreter for vulnerable witness with hearing, sight, speech or other disabilities; - g. holding in-camera trials; - h. if the child victim or witness refuses to give testimony in the presence of the accused or if circumstances show that the child may be inhibited from speaking freely in that person's presence, the court shall give orders to temporarily remove the accused from the courtroom to an adjacent room with a video link or a one way mirror visibility into the courtroom.
-In such cases, the defence lawyer shall remain in the courtroom and question the vulnerable witness, and the accused's right of confrontation shall thus be guaranteed; - i. taking any other measure that the court may deem necessary to advance the right to privacy, including, where applicable, anonymity, taking into account the best interests of the child witness and the rights of the accused. - (iii) Orders and judgments pertaining to cases involving vulnerable child witnesses shall be made available on e-courts or on the official portal of the court after suppressing their identifying information.

-38. Standard Operating Procedure to be followed during virtual examination of child witnesses-

-Judges shall ensure that the Standard Operating Procedure affirmed by the Hon'ble Supreme Court of India in In Re Children in Street Situation79 is adhered to in all criminal trials where the child witness does not reside near the court where the trial is conducted and where the child witness is examined virtually, not physically, by the court in which the trial is conducted.
+- revealed to the accused for the preparation of their defence.
+In other cases, a pseudonym may be assigned as per request of the parties; - e.
+Avoiding exposure to the accused by using screens or single visibility mirror; - f.
+Through examination in another place, transmitted simultaneously to the courtroom by means of video link; through a qualified and suitable facilitator, such as, but not limited to, an interpreter for vulnerable witness with hearing, sight, speech or other disabilities; - g.
+Holding in-camera trials; - h.
+If the child victim or witness refuses to give testimony in the presence of the accused or if circumstances show that the child may be inhibited from speaking freely in that person's presence, the court shall give orders to temporarily remove the accused from the courtroom to an adjacent room with a video link or a one way mirror visibility into the courtroom.
+In such cases, the defence lawyer shall remain in the courtroom and question the vulnerable witness, and the accused's sight of confrontation shall thus be guaranteed; - Taking any other measure that the court may deem necessary to advance the right to privacy, including, where applicable, anonymity, taking into account the best interests of the child witness and the rights of the accused. - (iii) Orders and judgments pertaining to cases involving vulnerable child witnesses shall be made available on e-courts or on the official portal of the court after suppressing their identifying information. - 38.
+Standard Operating Procedure to be followed during virtual examination of child witnesses- Judges shall ensure that the Standard Operating Procedure affirmed by the Hon'ble Supreme Court of India in In Re Children in Street Situation is adhered to in all criminal trials where the child witness does not reside near the court where the trial is conducted and where the child witness is examined virtually, not physically, by the court in which the trial is conducted.